 A billing and coding consultant provides coding and invoicing services to various businesses in the medical industry.
 These consultants work as independent contractors, rather than as direct employees, and can be hired by a medical facility or an insurance company.
 Their services include using medical coding and classification systems to calculate and invoice patients.
 They also submit procedure and diagnosis claims to insurance companies for reimbursement.

 Because billing and coding consultants work independently, they might work at the office or hospital holding their contract, at their own office or even from home.
-The U.S. Bureau of Labor Statistics forecasted that employment of medical records and health information technicians, which includes billing and coding professionals, would grow 15% between 2014 and 2024.
+The U.S. Bureau of Labor Statistics forecasted that employment of medical records and health information technicians, which includes billing and coding professionals, would grow much faster than the average through 2028.
 Employers for billing and coding consultants include hospitals, doctors' offices, outpatient care centers, nursing homes, rehabilitation centers, pharmacies and insurance companies.

 Education and Certification Requirements